apache/qpid-broker-j/doc/developer-guide/src/main/markdown/architecture.md

 ![VirtualHost Loggers](images/virtualhost-loggers.png)

 Both `Broker` and `VirtualHost` support
- * FileLogger; stores logs in files on file system
+ * *FileLogger* which is responsible for storing logs in files on file system
- * SysLogLogger; store logs in SysLogs of Linux/Unix OS
+ * *SysLogLogger* is responsible for storing logs in SysLogs of Linux/Unix OS
- * JDBCLogger; store logs in RDBMS
+ * *JDBCLogger* is responsible for storing logs in RDBMS

-In addition to Loggers above the Broker supports the following Loggers:
+In addition to Loggers listed above, the Broker supports the following Loggers:
- * MemoryLogger; accumulates predefined number of log records in cyclic memory buffer
+ * *MemoryLogger* is responsible for accumulation of predefined number of log records in cyclic memory buffer
- * ConsoleLogger; redirects logs into system standard output
+ * *ConsoleLogger* is responsible for redirection of the logs into system standard output
- * BrokerLogbackSocketLogger; sends logs into socket (used in integration tests)
+ * *BrokerLogbackSocketLogger* is responsible for sending logs into *socket* (used in integration tests)

 Both `Broker` and `VirtualHost` support the following inclusion rules
- * NameAndLevel; accepts log events that match a given log event source name and have a level that equals or exceeds the specified value
+ * *NameAndLevel* is responsible for accepting log events that match a given log event source name and have a level that equals or exceeds the specified value
- * UserOrConnection; accepts the log events matching given regular expressions for principal name, container id and remote remote address
+ * *UserOrConnection* is responsible for accepting the log events matching given regular expressions for principal name, container id and remote connection address

-Both `Broker` and `VirtualHost` hierarchies extends `AbstractLogger`.
+ALl existing logback-based Logger implementations (for both `Broker` and `VirtualHost`) extend `AbstractLogger`.